google/gapid/gapis/README.md

 # Graphics API Server (GAPIS)

-The Graphics API Server is the central component of the GAPID tool suite, providing the interface between the client and the replay systems.
+The Graphics API Server is the central component of the AGI tool suite, providing the interface between the client and the replay systems.

 GAPIS has been designed to support multiple graphics APIs.
 The client does not need to have any knowledge of any graphics APIs, making implementing new clients relatively trivial.